 All foreign currency transactions are subject to a 3.25% fee.

-UOB Lady’s Card and Lady’s Solitaire members earn a bonus 9 UNI$ for every S$5 spent in Singapore Dollars or FCY on their choice of bonus categories.
-That’s an equivalent earn rate of 4 mpd, capped at S$1,000 (Lady’s Card)/ S$3,000 (Lady’s Solitaire) per calendar month.
+In a newly-launched feature, the UOB Lady’s Card and Lady’s Solitaire earn a bonus 14 UNI$ for every S$5 spent in Singapore Dollars or FCY on a choice of seven bonus categories.
+That’s an equivalent earn rate of 6 mpd, capped at:

-UOB Lady’s Card members can pick one bonus category, while Lady’s Solitaire members can pick two.
+Bonus categories are listed below.
+UOB Lady’s Card members can pick one, while Lady’s Solitaire members can pick two.

 |(2) Dining||5811, 5812, 5814, 5499||Caterers, Eating places and Restaurants, Fast food restaurants and food deliveries|

 |(3) Entertainment||5813, 7832, 7922||Bars, Taverns, Lounges and Nightclubs, Motion Picture Theatres, Theatrical Producers and Ticket Agencies|